-Prerequisite: A score of 50-89 on the Michigan Placement Exam or permission of the instructor is required.
-This ESL course is designed to help students in all levels to increase their knowledge of the form, meaning, use, and pronunciation of dozens of the most common academic vocabulary words used in textbooks and by instructors during lectures.
+Prerequisite: A score of 55-89 on the Michigan Placement Test or permission of the instructor is required.
+This ESL course is designed to help students in all levels to increase their knowledge of the forms, meanings, uses, and pronunciation of dozens of the most common academic vocabulary words used in textbooks and lectures.
 Students will learn how to use a variety of vocabulary learning strategies, prefixes, roots, and suffixes.
 Students will also have the opportunity to encounter, practice, and review the words in written and spoken exercises.
+A grade of C or higher is necessary to pass this course.